Harris, Trump both prioritize US tech interests – DW – 11/01/2024

 "Congress actually maintained or increased funding levels for most science agencies," said Wagner.

-Evans said Trump was more anti-consensus than anti-science: "Trump is an opportunist, so if science suits his interests at the time, he'll take it.
-He promoted the mRNA COVID-19 vaccine, created during his time in office, as a big win."
+Evans said Trump was more anti-consensus than anti-science.
+"Trump is an opportunist, so if science suits his interests at the time, he'll take it.
+He promoted the mRNA COVID-19 vaccine, created during his time in office, as a big win," he said.

 Trump's opportunism, said Evans, makes it difficult to know what he or his administration plans for 2025 and beyond.